nateranda/archbox/README.md

 ## Theme
 Nord is the main theme used in both desktop environments because it looks cool and has wide support accross many different programs.
 Go to [nordtheme.com](https://www.nordtheme.com/) to see all supported programs.

+## Design Philosophy
+Contrary to many power users, I feel that there is sometimes *too much* customizability — I think DEs like KDE end up bogging down their own system in pursuit of the most customizability possible.
+That's what gravitates me towards GNOME so much — I find myself using every major feature it offers without wanting much more out of it, and it offers just as much customizability as other DEs with its extensions and tweak apps.

-## Basic Usage
+## User Experience
+Vanilla GNOME offers a very streamlined workflow that is fairly consistent in its design right out of the box, which is why I've chosen it as my main desktop environment.
+Aside from theming, extensions, and a couple setting changes, my personal GNOME install functions exactly like vanilla.

-Most of the usage for both GNOME and Qtile is vanilla.
-The main major difference is the Qtile directional keybinds - I like to use the arrow keys instead of the vim bindings.
-Besides that, I use mod+q to close a window.
-Qtile keybindings are easy enough to change in the `config.py` file located in `~.config/qtile`.
+When I want a completely straightforward and distraction-free DE, I go with Qtile, mainly for its Python config file and its extensive top-bar theming.
+For my configuration, he main major difference is the directional keybinds — I like to use the arrow keys instead of the vim bindings.
+I also use mod+q to quit a window like macOS.
+Keybinds are easy enough to change in the `config.py` file located in `~.config/qtile`.

+# Using the Scripts

-# Installation
+# Manual Install
-Install using this `README.md` file or with the `install.txt` file in the `install` directory.
-Much of the setup after the base installation can be done with the `install` and `config` shell scripts.

-## Disclaimer
-Remember to check all scripts before running them on your machine.
-I'm only one person making this, and there's bound to be some mistakes here and there.
-Make sure to back up your files in case something goes wrong.

 ## Base Install
 Refer to the Arch Installation Guide here: https://wiki.archlinux.org/index.php/Installation_guide